Spain : Safety by City

 Just take the same precautions you usually would and you shouldn’t have a problem.

-The safest districts are the Old Town, Ruzafa, Patacona and Alamenda.
+The safest districts are the Old Town, Ruzafa, Patacona and Alameda.

 As in many destinations, pickpockets are common in crowded areas.

-- Currency - Euro is the official currency in Valencia.
+Euro is the official currency in Valencia.
 ATMs are widely available throughout the country, and credit cards accepted in most establishments such as hotels and restaurants.
-Allow yourself a budged of around 150e per day, including accommodation.
+Allow yourself a budget of around 150e per day, including accommodation.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Valencia, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Valencia, since it covers not only medical problems but also theft and loss of valuables.

 Valencia Weather Averages (Temperatures)